Pirate FlagPirates and PrivateersPirate Flag

 Pirate Nests and the Rise of the British Empire, 1570-1740

-By Mark G. Hanna
+by Mark G. Hanna

-University of North Carolina, 2015, ISBN 978-1-4696-1794-7, $45.00
+University of North Carolina, 2015, ISBN 978-1-4696-1794-7, US $45.00

-Also available in e-book formats
+Also available in other formats

 In December 1699, William Penn visited his colony to see for himself whether Pennsylvanians were guilty of fostering piracy.
 He was appalled at what he unearthed, including the fact that his own cousin, Governor William Markham, colluded with pirates and Markham’s daughter had even married one.
-But what Penn and London did not comprehend was that people living on the peripheries of England’s empire viewed pirates far differently than London did.
+What Penn and London did not comprehend was that people living on the peripheries of England’s empire viewed pirates far differently than London did.
 Their very survival depended on these marauders, for England could neither provide all the goods the colonists needed nor protect them from enemies like Spain and France.

 As England withdrew her support of sea marauders, these men moved to Ireland.
 Some became renegades who sailed for the Barbary States.
 Chapter two, “Piratical Colonization, 1603-1655,” discusses this transition.
 It also covers the effect of England’s Civil War on colonial ports.
 Comparisons are made between Bermuda and Algiers, and American settlements and Caribbean ones.